percula/planter_info_gardenplanter/index.md

 {: .fs-6 .fw-300 }

-Visit the [Getting Started]({% link docs/getting-started.md %}) guide or click below for more detail on a subject:
+Visit the [Getting Started]({% link docs/getting-started.md %}) guide, use the search bar (on mobile, click the ≡ button), or click below for more detail on a subject:

 - [Plants]({% link docs/plants.md %})
 - [Varieties]({% link docs/varieties.md %})